 Basement flooding might seem like an afterthought or something that won’t occur anytime soon.
-However, once it does, it leaves a barrage of damage and a lot of stress for the homeowner.
-Imagine walking into your home and seeing it being filled with water and floating furniture— anyone would be speechless at this sight and not in a good way.
+However, once it does, it leaves a barrage of damage and stress for the homeowner.
+Imagine walking into your home and seeing it filled with water and floating furniture— anyone would be speechless at this sight, and not in a good way.

 Along with a flooded basement comes mold growth, water damage, and a hefty bill for restoration.
-Homes with basements require special care and attention because these areas are limited in exits and have little air circulation, making them prone to a lot of problems when they’re exposed to water
+Homes with basements require special care and attention because these areas are limited in exits and have little air circulation, making them prone to many problems when exposed to water.

-Although a flooded basement might seem like an unlikely event, it wouldn’t hurt to learn some tips to help prevent your basement from flooding.
-The good news is that these are all very simple things you can do without any professional help.
+Although a flooded basement might seem unlikely, it wouldn’t hurt to learn some tips to help prevent your basement from flooding.
+The good news is that these are all straightforward things you can do without professional help.

 Actions You Can Take Today

-Early detection along with good habits and maintenance are the best methods of prevention.
-Below, we’ll list some things you can do to help prevent your basement from flooding.1.
-Inspect Regularly.
 Take some time to regularly walk around your home and inspect the foundation and pipes.
-Most of the time, flooding can be caused by leaky pipes or cracks in walls which allow water to seep in.
+Flooding can often be caused by leaky pipes or cracks in walls, allowing water to seep in.

 You might not have realized that water has been dripping into your home.
 The foundation can also wear down and eventually deteriorate over time.
-If you regularly inspect your home, you can catch these cracks and leaks early when they’re smaller in size.
-If they’re still small, you can seal them yourself without any professional help.
+If you regularly inspect your home, you can catch these cracks and leaks early when they’re smaller.
+You can seal them yourself without professional help if they're still small.

 So, if you’re currently building a new home, consider leaving the basement unfinished so you can spot any cracks before sealing the walls.
-This will save you time and money in the long run because you’ll be detecting the flaws early on.
+This will save you time and money in the long run because you’ll detect the flaws early on.

-A simple thing you can do to make sure your pipes are safe from clogging is to avoid putting anything down the drain or flushing anything that doesn’t belong there.
-Some things aren’t meant to go into a toilet such as diapers, wipes, hair, paper products that aren't toilet paper, pet waste, feminine hygiene products, cooking oils, and grease.
+A simple thing you can do to ensure your pipes are safe from clogging is to avoid putting anything down the drain or flushing anything that doesn’t belong there.
+Things like diapers, wipes, hair, and paper products, aren't meant to go into a toilet.

 Appliances are bound to wear down over time.
 Whether it’s your blender, refrigerator, or washing machine, every appliance has its own expiration date.
 So, it’s important to remember to update your appliances.

-You can help keep your appliances are working properly by doing routine checks and maintenance.
+You can help keep your appliances working correctly by doing routine checks and maintenance.
 This is especially crucial for refrigerators and washing machines because they use water to function.
-If your washing machine or refrigerator were to malfunction, it could possibly flood your home.
+If your washing machine or refrigerator were to malfunction, it could flood your home.

 Your basement is just as important as any other part of your house.
 In fact, it could be said that it’s a crucial part of your home.
 So, you need to put in extra care and maintenance to prevent it from flooding.
-Fortunately, there are a few actions you can take without calling for professional help.
+Fortunately, you can take a few actions without calling for professional help.

 Author Bio: Diana R. is the business community manager at Basement Guides which is a perfect place for all basement related problems and projects.
 She helps spread the word about useful and updated guides for anyone interested in basements and restoration.